Electric Circuit Simulation of Floquet Topological Insulators: Driven SSH circuit

-This model is very similar to the zigzag Graphene model introduced in Ref.~\cite{tcircuits}.
-Although the Chern number of this model is zero due to time reversal symmetry, this model can have nearly flat band edge states which can be detected with impedance measurements, showing a large impedance at the edges of the sample \cite{tcircuits}.
+This Hamiltonian resembles the Hamiltonian of the zigzag graphene model introduced in Ref.~\cite{tcircuits}.
+Although the Hamiltonian \ref{hadia} has zero Chern number due to the presence of time-reversal symmetry, nearly flat edge bands are formed in its band structure.
+These edge states can be detected by the impedance measurement \cite{tcircuits}.

-The nearly flat edge states are present (absent) when $|\frac{t_a+2V \cos{k_y}}{t_b+2V \cos{k_y}}|<1 (|\frac{t_a+2V \cos{k_y}}{t_b+2V \cos{k_y}}|>1)$ due to the winding number of one dimensional model.
-See Ref.~\cite{flatezawa} for topological arguments about these nearly flat edge states.
-We draw the band structure of the nanoribbon version of the Hamiltnian of Eq.~\ref{hadia} for the parameters $t_a=0.7,t_b=1.3, 2V=0.6 (t_a=1.3,t_b=0.7, 2V=1.5)$ in Fig.~\ref{adia} a (b) respectively.
-The edge states are shown with the red and blue colors.
-Clearly, the former case is an insulator with flat edge states in all momenta and the latter is a semimetal with flat edge states in some range of momenta $|k_y|>\arccos(-2/3)$.
+The nearly flat edge bands are present (absent) if $|\frac{t_a+2V \cos{k_y}}{t_b+2V \cos{k_y}}|<1 (|\frac{t_a+2V \cos{k_y}}{t_b+2V \cos{k_y}}|>1)$ which originates from the winding number at fixed $k_y$ as $k_x$ varies through $(-\pi,\pi)$.
+See Ref.~\cite{flatezawa} for topological arguments about these edge states with nearly flat bands.
+The band structure of a nanoribbon version of the Hamiltonian~\ref{hadia} for the given parameters $t_a=7,t_b=13, 2V=6 (t_a=13,t_b=7, 2V=15)$ is presented in Fig.~\ref{adia} a (b), respectively.
+The edge states localized on the left and right edges are shown by the red and blue lines.
+Clearly, one case is an insulator with the edge states appearing at all momenta and the other case is a semi-metal with edge states appearing at some special range of momenta $|k_y|>\arccos(-2/3)$.

-\emph{Conclusion:} In summary, we have shown that every non interacting tight binding Floquet Hamiltonian can be simulated in electrical circuits.
-The method is based on simulating the Floquet Hamiltonian in Fourier space, which leads to an extra dimension for circuits compared with the static system.
-It is shown that the $n^{th}$ Fourier component of time-periodic Hamiltonian, corresponds to $n^{th}$ neighbour coupling in Floquet direction, so the circuits with one harmonic mode will be more easily constructed.
-The number of needed copies of the system in the extra direction is controlled by the bandwidth and frequency of the drive.
-For higher frequencies and lower bandwidths, the number of these copies can be small.
-We showed that the intrinsically dynamical edge states in driven systems can be detected by a divergence in impedance between edges of the sample.
-Our work paves the way for studying and detecting the Floquet topological phases in experimental setups.
+We also calculate the distribution of one-point impedances $Z_{pp}=G_{pp}=\sum_{ n}\frac{|\chi_{n,p}|^2}{j_n}$ in a lattice with the size of $40\times9$ and for parameters that was used in Fig.~\ref{adia} (a) at the resonant frequency $\omega_{c1}=1/\sqrt{(C_a+C_b+4 C_V)L_0}$ with and without losses in Fig.~\ref{adia} (c),(d), respectively.
+In Fig.~\ref{adia} (d) serial resistances $R_{dc}$ are assumed for the inductors.
+The impedance peaks at two edges of the sample in Fig.~\ref{adia} (c),(d) correspond to the edge states with nearly flat bands, giving rise to a weak topological phase.